holepunchto/bare-module/README.md

   // inherited from `referrer` so a module graph shares a single cache,
   // otherwise a fresh cache scoped to this load and its graph is used.
 Pass
   // an explicit cache object to use it, `true` to opt in to the shared
-  // `Module.cache`, or `false` to force a fresh cache. cache,
+  // cache, or `false` to force a fresh cache. cache,
   // The maximum number of module reads to perform concurrently while linking.
   // Defaults to `0`, which applies no limit.
   concurrency: 0,
-  // The ModuleProtocol to use resolve the specifier.
-Defaults to referrer's
+  // The ModuleProtocol used to resolve and read the module.
+Defaults to
-  // `protocol` if defined, otherwise defaults to `Module.protocol`. protocol,
+  // referrer's `protocol` if defined, otherwise to a protocol with no
+  // backing store.
+  protocol,
   // A default "imports" map to apply to all specifiers.
 Follows the same
   // syntax and rules as the "imports" property defined in `package.json`.